StaticSharp/FFMpegInstaller/README.md

 -------------
 Many well-known dotnet libraries requires path to pre-installed FFmpeg.
 For example [FFMpegCore](https://www.nuget.org/packages/FFMpegCore/) may be used in tandem with FFMpegInstaller in the following way:
 ```
-using FFMpegCore;

-GlobalFFOptions.Configure(options => options.BinaryFolder = FFMpegInstaller.Discover.InstallationDirectory);
+FFMpegCore.GlobalFFOptions.Configure(options => options.BinaryFolder = FFMpegInstaller.InstallationDirectory);
-var mediaInfo = FFProbe.Analyse("<you video file name>");
+var mediaInfo = FFMpegCore.FFProbe.Analyse("<you video file name>");
 ```

-When project is built FFmpeg binaries will be copied to `FFMpegInstaller.Discover.InstallationDirectory`, so FFMpegCore will be configured and ready.
+When project is built FFmpeg binaries will be copied to `FFMpegInstaller.InstallationDirectory`, so FFMpegCore will be configured and ready.

 Upstream distributions
 ----------------------